samfeldstein/pairings/notebook.md

 - Only render save button if the list is not empty.
 Or disable it at least.
 - In new list, used required attr instead of showing an error
+- Use type="button" to disable default behavior where you can

 ## Refactor